viohlet/project-one/README.md

     - Adding a locally sourced image to my site: I was ok with the url but quickly remember how we are not supposed to do that, and so turns out "url(prince.jpg)" works as long as the image is in your styling folder.
     - My buttons did not work, and never worked.
 I would very much like to make a change at a later date and have them work properly.
     - OK to ask questions!
-If it wasn't because of some of my classmates ( x ) I would be lost.
+If it wasn't because of some of my classmates ( Katie, Ben M., James, Jen, Kathryn, Lauren, Christina, Julie, Ben L.) I would be lost.
     - How not to stress: If I was stuck for a long time, I would continue to work on another issue to be stuck in :p, so it's OK to move on with life!
+    -Almost forgot: MODALS!
+Solution: spending 4-5 hrs on it.

 - Unsolved Problems: